Who Are We?

 Annual Reports and Financial Statements

-Take a look at our Annual Reports and Financial Statements to learn more about what we have been up to, how we are spending your donations and our organizational health.
+Take a look at our Annual Reports and Financial Statements to learn more about what we have been up to, how we are spending your donations, and our organizational health.

 Policies

 HAT has organizational policies approved by our Board of Directors that guide HAT activities.
+For a look at all of HAT's policies, please see the attached HAT Policy Manual.

 Structure